Boerne, TX Cosmetic and General Dentist FAQ's Frequently Asked Questions

 Do you take my dental insurance?

 We will file any PPO and Indemnity dental insurance that will allow us to do so for our patients.
-We do not accept DMO's and are contracted with Cigna, Delta Premier and United Concordia.
+We do not accept DMO's and are NOT contracted with Cigna, Delta Premiere and United Concordia.
 There are numerous types of dental insurance that all have different guidelines.
-The best way to find out is to call us at 830-249-9300 and speak to our Office Manager Leslie or our Insurance Coordinator Beverly.
+The best way to find out is to call us at 830-249-9300 and speak to Jan.

 Do your white composite fillings or dental sealants contain BPA?